japila-books/spark-sql-internals/docs/FileIndex.md

 Metadata operation time for listing files (in nanoseconds)

-Used when `FileSourceScanExec` leaf physical operator is requested for <<spark-sql-SparkPlan-FileSourceScanExec.adoc#selectedPartitions, selectedPartitions>>
+Used when `FileSourceScanExec` leaf physical operator is requested for <<spark-sql-SparkPlan-FileSourceScanExec.md#selectedPartitions, selectedPartitions>>

 | partitionSchema
 a| [[partitionSchema]]